Alligator mcgrewi

 Alligator mcgrewi is an extinct species of alligator described by K.P.
-Schmidt.
+Schmidt in 1941.
 They lived in the Early Miocene period, and their range was principally in what is now Nebraska, United States.
+It is a small alligator with an estimated body length of 1.6 m.
+A. mcgrewi has a unique snout, distinguishing it from other alligator species and implying that it evolved from specific environmental adaptations.

-Measurements
+Classification

-The average measurements for the skull of A. mcgrewi are 145 x 96 in millimeters.
-Based on the length, the estimated body mass was 3 kg.
+Alligator mcgrewi is a member of the subfamily Alligatorinae, within the larger family Alligatoridae.
+It is related to the living American alligator and Chinese alligator, as shown in the cladogram below: